SiliconLabsSoftware/docs-matter/sld295-matter-api-reference/event.md

 # Event

 This has high level APIs for Event.
-In Simplicity Studio this will be generated in the autogen/zap-generated/ folder of the matter project.
+In Simplicity Studio, this will be generated in the autogen/zap-generated/ folder of the matter project.

 ## Header File